Technostress – the aftermath of digitalisation

 It was surprising to see how much the people I interact with become both curious about technostress, and quickly can appropriate the word and use it to tell their own stories.
 It seems like the word functions as a revelation and relief that their frustrations are real and legit.
 And they are.

 Correlation is not causation, but looking at stress statistics in Denmark and thinking about the increased digitalization of both the private and public sectors, I became worried.
-One in four people have reported high levels of stress in 2017 according to the Health Ministry in Denmark (Jensen et al., 2017).
+One in three people have reported high levels of stress in 2017 according to the Health Ministry in Denmark (Jensen et al., 2021).

 Looking around the department’s lunch table, any lunch table for that matter, one can see empty seats too.
-Seats that were once occupied by joy and laughter turned into seats occupied by stressed bodies, who then turned into empty seats that only remind us, the “remainers,” of our loses, which we grief in silence and perhaps resent too for our increased workload.
-Empty seats full of taboo stories and unspoken frustrations in the name of the emotional labor (Hochschild, 2012), not explicit in our contracts, but so much expected from us by our work, our colleagues, and even ourselves.
+Seats that were once occupied by joy and laughter turned into seats occupied by stressed bodies, who then turned into empty seats that only remind us, the “remainers,” of our losses, which we grieve in silence and perhaps resent too for our increased workload.
+Empty seats are full of taboo stories and unspoken frustrations in the name of emotional labor (Hochschild, 2012), not explicit in our contracts, but so much expected from us by our work, our colleagues, and even ourselves.

-Coming back from the stress sick-leave, I have noticed that the common stress discourse was focusing on individual resilience, the worker who needs to be able to say “no” more often and leave work at work.
+Coming back from the stress sick leave, I have noticed that the common stress and technostress discourse was focusing on individual resilience, the worker who needs to be able to say “no” more often and leave work at work.
 It led me to think of a quote from the book “In the age of the smart machine” by Zuboff:

 “The worker of the future would need an extremely flexible personality so that he or she won’t be affected by the velocity of change […] we find it all to be great stress […], but it won’t be that way for the new flexible workers.”
 (Zuboff, 1989, p.4);